facebook/react/docs/docs/optimizing-performance.md

 new webpack.optimize.UglifyJsPlugin()
 ```

-You can learn more about this in [Webpack documentation](https://webpack.js.org/guides/production-build/).
+You can learn more about this in [webpack documentation](https://webpack.js.org/guides/production-build/).

 Remember that you only need to do this for production builds.
 You shouldn't apply `UglifyJsPlugin` or `DefinePlugin` with `'production'` value in development because they will hide useful React warnings, and make the builds much slower.